 • We are a client-oriented firm, providing dedicated, white-glove service and handling every aspect of your case.

-• AZ Defenders is a team with a decade of jury trial experience.
+• AZ Defenders is a team of Phoenix criminal attorneys with a decade of jury trial experience.

 Types of Assault Charges in Arizona